rahmancam/whatsapp-nextjs/README.md

-# whatsapp-nextjs
+# Whatsapp Next.JS

-A simple whatsapp with Next.JS
+A simple Whatsapp clone with Next.JS